-After installing the child seat, when this is possible, you can move the vehicle seat forward if necessary (so as to leave enough space in the rear seats for passengers or other child seats).
-In the case of a rear-facing child seat, do not let it touch the dashboard or move it to the furthest forward position.
+After installing the child seat, if necessary, the seat may be advanced (so as to leave enough space in the rear seats for passengers or other child seats).
+For a rear-facing child seat, do not let it touch the dashboard or move it to the furthest forward position.